 Let the Pros at FIX Appliances CA Quiet That Noisy Fridge

-All of the problems and solutions we have discussed can be repaired in relatively short order.
+All of the problems and solutions we have discussed can be repaired relatively quickly.
 The problem refrigerator owners often find however, is that these solutions can be beyond their abilities.

-That is why it makes so much sense to leave this delicate work to the professionals at FIX Appliances CA. We have years of experience, expertly-trained technicians, and know-how to fix the issue quickly and on your schedule.
+That is why it makes so much sense to leave this delicate work to the professionals at FIX Appliances CA. We have years of experience, expertly-trained technicians, and the know-how to fix the issue on your schedule quickly.

 Take the next step and look at the host of issues and problems we can solve by checking out our refrigerator repair page or for even faster service, simply give us a call now at 1-888-242-0777!

 Extremely quick service appt ( same day) from first call.
 Walked me through service fee and expectations prior to appt. booking Very courteous fast and knowledgeable .
 Showed me how things get stuck and made suggestions based on my model.
 Had a quick question after appt and they were very attentive and quick to respond Thank you

 They showed up promptly, diagnosed the problem accurately, fixed it on time (subject to parts availability) and on budget.
 No drama, just good service.
 Very pleased.

 Our technician Oleg was great.
 He was on time and even called before his arrival.
 He was able to diagnosis the problem and make the repairs all in one visit which was very appreciated.
 He not only fixed the problems, but talked me through what was wrong and how it needed to be repaired.
 He also spent time to show me how to properly maintain the dryer myself.
 He was very tidy leaving no mess behind.
 I would highly recommend Fix Appliances to anyone.